 Flashlights with good “throw” are often referred to as “throwers” or “long throw flashlights”.

 What makes these flashlights unique is that they don’t necessarily illuminate the area close to the flashlight (like how a lightbulb lights up a room).
 Instead, it throws out a concentrated beam of light to illuminate objects far away.
 It’s the distance, not the area, that’s most important.

 • Self-defense (it’s possible to temporarily blind someone with the flashlight’s bright beam)

 Now that you know what a thrower flashlight is, let’s take a look at the best flashlights on the market.

 The Best Throw Flashlight for 2020 | Top 4 Picks

 Looking for the longest throw flashlight?
 The Streamlight ProTac HL3 may just be the right flashlight for you.
 With 1100 lumens and a 379-meter (approx. 1,243 feet) beam, this is easily one of the brightest tactical flashlights on the market.
 Many also consider it the best long throw flashlight around.

-The ProTac HL3 offers three settings: high, low and strobe.
+The ProTac HL3 offers three brightness levels: high, low and strobe.
 On low, the flashlight outputs 35 lumens and its beam distance is 69 meters.
 The strobe setting boasts a 1.5 hour run time.